Purpose

 Note

-Among the listed TABLE_MODE modes, all except the NORMAL mode represent QUEUING tables.
-The QUEUING table is the most basic table type, and the other modes listed below (except the NORMAL mode) represent more aggressive compaction strategies.
+In the TABLE_MODE modes listed below, all modes except for NORMAL represent QUEUING tables.
+This QUEUING table is the most basic table type, and the several modes listed subsequently (except for NORMAL mode) represent more aggressive major compaction strategies.

 dynamic_partition_policy_option